 Keep in mind that this is indispensable for good healing and new cell growth.
 Plus, it’s also in charge of strengthening your immune system.
 You may even notice your wounds take longer to heal.

 6. Fluid retention

 A poor diet containing insufficient protein can cause fluid retention, which will make you look bigger.

 Try to avoid both alcohol and too much salt, eat a balanced diet, and drink plenty of water.

 A protein deficiency may make your immune system weaken.

 Protein is essential for your immune system, so a lack of it leads to general vulnerability to all kinds of illnesses.

 Recommendations if you’re not eating enough protein

-If you’re not eating enough protein and have noticed some of these symptoms, it’s time to add protein-rich foods to your diet.
+If you’ve noticed some of these symptoms, it’s time to add these healthy foods to your diet.